How to Become an EV Charger Installer

 EV charger installation is not an entry-level qualification.
 You cannot take the EV charging course without first being a competent, qualified electrician.
 The prerequisites reflect the fact that installing a charger involves working with your customer's electrical supply, consumer unit, and earthing arrangements — all of which require a thorough understanding of BS 7671 and safe working practices.

 If you are a career changer who does not yet hold these qualifications, you will need to complete the full electrician training pathway first.
-The Level 2 and Level 3 Diplomas, 18th Edition, and 2391 Inspection and Testing collectively take around 18 to 24 months to complete through the adult diploma route.
+The Level 2 and Level 3 Diplomas, 18th Edition, NVQ, and 2391 Inspection and Testing collectively take around 18 to 24 months to complete through the adult diploma route.

 Related Course